-- ▷ First to design a good evaluating function to approximately know goodness of a position. - ▶ Then, use a good search algorithm to search for a path leading to a position with the best possible score evaluated. - ▶ When the solution depth is huge and it is difficult to come up with a good evaluating function, then this approach works poorly. - Combining knowledge obtained from data mining and deep learning with state of the art searching algorithms, Go has achieved the status of beating human top experts even on 19x19 boards. - ▷ Obtain a prediction for the set of plausible next moves. - ▶ Obtain a prediction of the final results. - ▶ Using these knowledge to aid the searching process. - Currently works better with Monte-Carlo based search engine, but this enhancement can be used with alpha-beta based searching as well. - AlphaGo beat a top human player with the record of 4 vs 1 in March 2016. - ▷ A history was made.
+- ▷ First to design a good evaluating function to approximately know goodness of a position. - ▶ Then, use a good search algorithm to search for a path leading to a position with the best possible score evaluated. - ▶ When the solution depth is huge and it is difficult to come up with a good evaluating function, then this approach works poorly. - Combining knowledge obtained from data mining and deep learning with state of the art searching algorithms, Go has achieved the status of beating human top experts even on 19x19 boards. - ▷ Obtain a prediction for the set of plausible next moves. - ▶ Obtain a prediction of the final results. - ▶ Using these knowledge to aid the searching process. - Currently works better with Monte-Carlo based search engine, but this enhancement can be used with alpha-beta based searching as well. - AlphaGo beat a top human player with the record of 4 vs 1 in March 2016 [SHM+16], and defeated the top human player with the record of 3 vs 0 in May 2017 [SSS+17]. - ▷ A history was made.